 The area around the falls, however, was already home to the Muisca people, and had been for nearly twelve thousand years.
 Of course, this had changed during the Spanish colonization, when the Muisca culture was violently assimilated and nearly destroyed.
 The falls at Tequendama, translated as “he who precipitated downward” have always been sacred to the Muisca and are included in many of their creation myths.
-The myths took a tragic turn, as countless Muisca, refusing to submit to Spanish slavery, threw themselves from the falls.
+The myths took a tragic turn as countless Muisca, refusing to submit to Spanish slavery, threw themselves from the falls.
 They believed if they leapt from that sacred place, their spirit would transform into an eagle, allowing them to fly to freedom.
 Whether drawn to the romantic legends, or simply as an effective exit, suicides at the falls are still common.

 It sat abandoned for two decades, rotting in its decadence, home to squatters and ghosts.
-During that time, the Columbian government developed a more eco-minded attitude and began regulating their pollution and reversing environmental damage.
+During that time, the Columbian government developed a more eco-minded attitude and began regulating their pollution and reversing the environmental damage.
 In 2011, the hotel would be redeemed, benefiting from a complete renovation and rededication as the Tequendama Falls Museum of Biodiversity and Culture.
 In now stands as a cultural hub and symbol of Columbia’s environmental pride.

-The museum keeps standard nine to five hours and is empty of visitors during typical hours of reported paranormal activity.
+The museum keeps standard nine to five hours and is empty of visitors during the typical hours of reported paranormal activity.
 Thus, it is not known if the change in karma has brought any peace to the troubled spirits of the Hotel del Salto.